 These bold statement tiles are certainly not for the fainthearted!
 Blue finger mosaic tiles add depth and texture to your kitchen splashback.
 Be sure to pair them with like colours or neutrals to pull off this look.

 Never thought you’d consider a glass kitchen splashback?
 Well, you might now!
 A pink wallpaper adds a whole lot of fun to your cooking space.
 Pair them with brass tapware and white cabinetry for a soft feminine touch.

 21. Green tiles

 Why not be bold and opt for a pop of colour?
 This tiled green kitchen splashback is a stunning feature piece against the crisp white panelling and cabinetry in this home.
 Add a few plants around the kitchen and you’ve got a perfect oasis – voila!

 22. Spanish hand-painted tiles

 23. Unfinished splashback

-These tiny herringbone tiles are just too cute!
-The unfinished zigzag edge adds a touch of intrigue to this kitchen and it looks great against the white cement wall.
-It’s one of the most interesting kitchen splashback ideas that I’ve seen.
+Tiny herringbone tiles can look adorable.
+Try an unfinished zigzag edge to add a touch of intrigue to your kitchen – it looks great against a white cement wall.

 24. White zellige tiles